 Combustion air or oxygen stream must be taken into consideration of design.
 For complete thermal combustion to occur,

 A regenerative thermal oxidizer consists of an industrial burner, combustion chamber, and a fan to either push or draw the

-Higher velocity process streams are very useful in preventing any waste stream particulates from settling down.
+Higher velocity process streams are very useful in preventing any waste stream particulate matter from settling down.

-Some industries choose to recover the

-energy or BTU value generated by this reaction by use of a heat exchanger.
+Some industries choose to recover the BTU energy generated by this reaction by use of a heat exchanger.

 The regenerative thermal oxidizer should be constructed of material which can withstand higher temperatures such as

 thermocouple's designed to detect overheating.
 The modules of insulation exposed in the combustion chamber area is